Jake Xu of Bath-based creative agency Ready explains the benefits of planning your approach to marketing

 "As the business grew, we realised that without a business plan, we weren't properly focused and ultimately we weren't in control of our destiny.
 After we'd put enough time and effort into producing our business plan, we had a much better understanding of our business and our market.
 And because the information was based on actual events and experience, the plan was more reliable.

 "After helping many clients to achieve their marketing objectives, ironically, we realised we'd been neglecting our own.
 We weren't shouting about our own achievements - including several notable contract wins.
-We decided to devise our own detailed marketing strategy, set out in phases, with clear objectives and with a budget estimate.
+We decided to devise our own detailed marketing strategy, set out in phases, with clear objectives and estimated budgets.

-"Once we had fortified our own brand identity, we created a communications strategy, which incorporated media usage, creative approach and message strategy.
+"Once we had fortified our own brand identity, we created a communications strategy, which covered media usage, creative approach and message strategy.

-"You've got to update your marketing plan if it is to remain effective.
+"You've got to update your marketing plan if it's going to remain effective.
 If there are important changes within your business or market, you should revisit your plan to see what effect this could have.
 It also gives you the chance to reconsider your objectives and strategy, which you might need to change."

 Jake's three key lessons